holoviz/panel/doc/tutorials/beginner/build_chatbot.md

 In this section we have

 - used the *easy to use*, *high-level* [`ChatInterface`](../../reference/chat/ChatInterface.ipynb) to build a basic chat bot.
-- used `async` to build a streaming and scalable chat bot.
+- used `async` to build a high performing, streaming chat bot.

 ## Resources